mustozsarac/SimpleVirtualAsistant/README.md

 -Tell you good morning/afternoon/night according to time.

+-Search something on Wikipedia, and tells you the results.

 -Open Youtube or Google just by saying "open google/youtube".

 -Tell you the time.